IPod game: History

-On 23rd December 2005, CoolGorilla, a new start-up, launched a trivia game for the iPod.
-It was titled “Rock and Pop Quiz”.
+On December 23, 2005, the startup Coolgorilla launched an audio-based trivia game titled Rock and Pop Quiz.

-In September 2006, the iTunes Store began to offer nine additional games for purchase with the launch of iTunes 7, compatible with the fifth-generation iPod with iPod software 1.2 or later.
-Those games were Bejeweled, Cubis 2, Mahjong, Mini Golf, Pac-Man, Tetris, Texas Hold 'Em, Vortex, and Zuma.
-These games were made available for purchase from the iTunes Store for US$4.99 each.
-In December 2006, two more games were released by EA Mobile at the same price: Royal Solitaire and Sudoku.
+In September 2006, the iTunes Store began to offer nine additional games for purchase alongside the launch of iTunes 7, which were compatible with the fifth-generation iPod running software 1.2 or later.
+The launch titles included Bejeweled, Cubis 2, Mahjong, Mini Golf, Pac-Man, Tetris, Texas Hold 'Em, Vortex, and Zuma.
+These games retailed for US$4.99 each.
+In December 2006, EA Mobile released two more titles at the same price: Royal Solitaire and Sudoku.
 In February 2007, Ms. Pac-Man was released, followed in April 2007 by iQuiz.
-Until this time, all the available games could be purchased in a package, with no discount.
+Prior to April 2007, all available games could be purchased together in a bundle, though without a discount.

 In May 2007, Apple released Lost: The Video Game by Gameloft, based on the television show.
-In June 2007, "SAT Prep 2008" by Kaplan was introduced as 3 separate educational games based on the subjects of writing, reading, and mathematics.
-In December 2007, Apple released a classic Sega game, Sonic the Hedgehog, which was originally packaged with the Sega Genesis system in the early 1990s.
+In June 2007, Kaplan released SAT Prep 2008 as three separate educational titles focused on writing, reading, and mathematics.
+In December 2007, Apple released a classic Sega game, Sonic the Hedgehog, originally packaged with the Sega Genesis in the early 1990s.

-With third parties like Namco, Square Enix, EA, Sega, and Hudson Soft all making games for the iPod, Apple's dedicated MP3 player took great steps towards entering the video game handheld console market.
-Even video game magazines like GamePro and EGM have reviewed and rated most of their games.
+The involvement of major third-party developers such as Namco, Square Enix, EA, Sega, and Hudson Soft signaled Apple's initial foray into the handheld console market.
+Major video game publications, including GamePro and EGM, regularly reviewed iPod games.

-The games are in the form of .ipg files (iPod game), which are actually .zip archives in disguise.
-When unzipped, they reveal executable files along with common audio and image files, leading to the possibility of third-party games, although this never eventuated (with the exception of superficial user-made tweaks).
-Apple never made a software development kit (SDK) available to the public for iPod-specific development.
-The iOS SDK covers only iOS on the iPhone and iPod Touch, not traditional iPods.
+iPod games were distributed as `.ipg` (iPod game) files, which were functionally renamed `.zip` archives.
+Extracting them reveals executable code alongside standard audio and image files, which initially sparked interest in third-party homebrew development.
+However, this largely amounted to superficial visual tweaks, as Apple never publicly released a software development kit (SDK) for click-wheel iPod development.
+The modern iOS SDK supports only iOS on the iPhone and iPod Touch.

-In October 2011, Apple removed all the click wheel–operated games from its store.
+In October 2011, Apple removed all click wheel games from the iTunes Store.

+Following their discontinuation—which effectively rendered the games abandonware—efforts to preserve the software gained traction online, particularly on Reddit.
+In late 2024, the "iPod Clickwheel Games Preservation Project" was established by user Olsro to archive the complete library.
+Preservation was initially hindered by Apple's FairPlay digital rights management (DRM), which tied each game strictly to the purchaser's iTunes account and hardware.
+The project reached a milestone in September 2025 when all 54 officially released titles were successfully backed up and made playable via a virtual machine setup that bypassed the server-side DRM checks.

 Games

-This is a list of games that were made available for the newest iPods, excluding the iPod Touch.
-Each game (other than Reversi and Chinese Checkers) cost US$4.99 to buy prior to their discontinuation in 2011.
+The following is a list of all 54 games released for click-wheel iPods.
+Prior to their discontinuation in 2011, titles typically cost US$4.99 each, with the exception of Reversi and Chinese Checkers.

 The list contains ' games that are known to exist.
 The list is always kept up to date by this script.